 As you near the top of the trail, you can either continue up to the summit or go down to the lower overlook.
 At the summit, you have several rock walls to rest on as you enjoy the breathtaking views from 5,892 feet.
 Although the lower overlooks don’t take you quite as high up, their unique vantage points are well worth enjoying as well.

 If you’ve always wanted to see a triple-tiered waterfall flow into the gorge below, a trip to the Linville Falls trail is in order.
-An easy 1.6 miles round-trip, this trail will take you up to a clear vantage point above the Linville Gorge.
+An easy 1.6-mile round-trip, this trail will take you up to a clear vantage point above the Linville Gorge.
 From there, you can see the waterfall plunging down the rocks, creating three distinct streams to admire.

 Even before you spot the waterfall, you’ll hear it in the distance.
 The sound of rushing water grows ever more distinct with every step you take, creating a serene atmosphere all along the trail.
 During the travel season, the trail can get packed with tourists, however, so plan your trip early in the day to avoid the crowds.